madebits/madebits.github.io/blog/2015/2015-12-10-WebEx-On-Ubuntu.md

 Your 64 bit system is still using Firefox 64 bit for any normal browsing, but when you use the above command a 32 bit Firefox instance will be run, with the 32 bit Java plugin.
 Use that 32 bit Firefox instance (only) for WebEx.
 If you join a WebEx meeting in the 32 bit instance, the integrated audio will also work.
 You can update Firefox and JRE in `~/32` folder as needed in the future (download, uncompress, put to same location).

 You may notice that Firefox 32 bit complains when started (logs in console) about possible plugins in `/usr/lib/mozilla/plugins` folder.
 They are 64 bit plugins and Firefox 32 bit cannot load them.
 This warning should come only once, and then those plugins will not be used after that.
-More evolved approaches are possible (e.g., mounting tmpfs on `/usr/lib/mozilla/plugins`), but are more evolved and add no value in this particular case.
+More evolved approaches are possible (e.g., mounting tmpfs on `/usr/lib/mozilla/plugins`), but they add no value in this particular case.

 <ins class='nfooter'><a id='fprev' href='#blog/2016/2016-02-03-Bootstrapping-Intercorrelated-Data.md'>Bootstrapping Intercorrelated Data</a> <a id='fnext' href='#blog/2015/2015-11-17-Javascript-Task-Runner.md'>Javascript Task Runner</a></ins>